Lens Mounts

 Back-focusing

-With a properly set flange, a lens’s actual focus point will equal what the focus ring of the lens is set to, measuring from the image plane mark on the top of the camera.
+With a properly set flange, a lens’ actual focus distance will equal what the focus ring of the lens is set to, measuring from the image plane mark on the top of the camera.

 If a lens cannot focus at infinity, the flange distance is too large.